-A new study reveals that women who smoke are at greater risk of developing major depressive disorder.
-The study has been published today the British Journal of Psychiatry.
+Smoking Increases Depression in Women: A new study reveals that women who smoke are at greater risk of developing a major depressive disorder.
+The study has been published today in the British Journal of Psychiatry.

 Researchers from the University of Melbourne and Barwon Health assessed a group of 1043 Australian women, whose health had been monitored for a decade as part of the Geelong Osteoporosis Study.

-On their ten year follow up participants were given an additional test of a psychiatric assessment.
-“It was at this point we were able to determine if depression had developed and investigate whether or not smoking pre-dated the onset of depression” said University of Melbourne researcher, Associate Professor Julie Pasco, who led the study within the Clinical and Biomedical Sciences at Barwon Health.
+On their ten years follow up participants were given an additional test of a psychiatric assessment.
+“It was at this point we were able to determine if depression had developed and investigated whether or not smoking pre-dated the onset of depression,” said University of Melbourne researcher Associate Professor Julie Pasco, who led the study within the Clinical and Biomedical Sciences at Barwon Health.

 The researchers also examined longitudinal data to determine the risk of women developing a new major depressive disorder over time.
 A total of 671 women with no history of major depressive disorders were studied.
-Of the 87 women who were smokers, 13 (15%) went on to develop major depressive disorder.
+Of the 87 women who were smokers, 13 (15%) developed a major depressive disorder.

-However, among 584 non-smokers, just 38 (6.5%) developed major depressive disorder during a decade of follow-up.
-“This shows us that non smokers were at lower risk for developing major depressive disorder, suggesting that smoking may play a role in the development of the disease in women, “ Associate Professor Pasco said.
+However, 584 non-smokers, just 38 (6.5%) developed major depressive disorder during a decade of follow-up.
+“This shows us that nonsmokers were at lower risk for developing a major depressive disorder, suggesting that smoking may play a role in the development of the disease in women, “ Associate Professor Pasco said.
 Previous research has shown that smoking is a risk factor for depression.